dimitri-nicolo/calico/master/getting-started/kubernetes/index.md

 the system instead (still on port 30003).

 You should be able to log in , but won't yet be able to see or edit resources.
-To create some RBAC roles that allow full access to everyone, apply [this manifest].
+To create some RBAC roles that allow full access to everyone, apply [this manifest]({{site.baseurl}}/{{page.version}}/getting-started/kubernetes/installation/hosted/essentials/demo-manifests/rbac-all.yaml).

 ### Next steps